Climate change is real and it is impacting businesses around the world. The climate that we live in is changing and the weather is getting crazy.

 The summer of 2018 was a brutal one, with a global heatwave that was as long lasting as it was ferocious.
 Unfortunately, this heatwave was far from an anomaly – it might be odd compared to previous years, but it is expected that heat waves will become an all-too-common feature in the near future.

 One of the reasons the 2018 heatwave caused such distress was that many companies – not to mention the general infrastructure of society – was simply unprepared for it.
+Now 2022 has already had some brutal heatwaves as well and record-breaking temperatures in countries like Pakistan.

 To avoid a repeat scenario, investigate options that will allow your premises’ windows to block UV rays.
 These methods, which range from adding plastic coating to existing windows through to installing entirely new panes – can help to allow your premises are able to withstand even the hottest of days, keeping the interior cool and pleasant to work in.